The Friends Game: A System For Thriving As An Introvert

 Trello lets you set up an infinite number of “boards” which, for most people, are synonymous with “projects.”

 Give your board a fun name—something that’ll actually make you want to look at it.
-Sounds silly, but this is a real psychological hack I use to keep myself interested in things.
+Sounds silly, but this is a psychological trick I use to keep myself interested in things.
 If you’re not having fun, you’re not going to keep using it.

 When you start a new board, it’s automatically populated with three lists: To Do, Doing, and Done.
 Go ahead and delete/archive these.
 We’re not going to use them.